Bianca Maria Visconti: Duchess of Milan

 The date of the entrance of the new duke and duchess in Milan is disputed: 22 March or 25 March.
-Francesco and Bianca Maria refused the triumphal wagon (they called it superstizione da re, "kings' superstition"), instead reaching the Duomo riding on a couple of horses.
+Sforza and Visconti refused the triumphal wagon (they called it superstizione da re, "kings' superstition"), instead reaching the Duomo riding on a couple of horses.
 It was the first time that a duke's title had been awarded by the citizens of the city.

-During the first years of their reign, Bianca collaborated with her husband in recovering her father's assets and restoring the Ducal Palace.
-Francesco was again entangled in a war against Venice.
-Remaining alone in Milan, Bianca Maria devoted herself to the administration of the Duchy, as attested by the correspondence with her husband, which gives precious insights on the education of their children, state affairs, the financial difficulties, and details of her daily life.
-The letters also show the assertive character of Bianca Maria, who did not hesitate to express her opinions even when they differed from her husband's.
+During the first years of their reign, Visconti collaborated with her husband in recovering her father's assets and restoring the Ducal Palace.
+Sforza was again entangled in a war against Venice.
+Remaining alone in Milan, Visconti devoted herself to the administration of the Duchy, as attested by the correspondence with her husband, which gives precious insights on the education of their children, state affairs, the financial difficulties, and details of her daily life.
+The letters also show the assertive character of Visconti, who did not hesitate to express her opinions even when they differed from her husband's.
 The letters include also accusations of his extramarital adventures.

-In 1453 in Pavia, Bianca Maria hosted René I of Naples, who was asked to go to Cremona with his army to fight alongside Sforza.
+In 1453 in Pavia, Visconti hosted René I of Naples, who was asked to go to Cremona with his army to fight alongside Sforza.
 She later showed him the construction site of the large new Castello Sforzesco in Milan.

-After the Peace of Lodi in 1454, Bianca Maria devoted herself not only to diplomacy and the restoration and embellishment of the several Ducal residences, but also to public works.
-The ducal couple had a large hospital built in Milan, the Ospedale Maggiore, and often Bianca Maria offered direct help to numerous poor women.
+After the Peace of Lodi in 1454, Visconti devoted herself not only to diplomacy and the restoration and embellishment of the several Ducal residences, but also to public works.
+The ducal couple had a large hospital built in Milan, the Ospedale Maggiore, and often Visconti offered direct help to numerous poor women.
+With her support both Santa Nicola and Santa Maria della Pace were constructed.
+She sent court painter, Zanetto Bugatto, to Brussels to study with Rogier van der Weyden.

 In 1459 Pope Pius II summoned a council in Mantua to prepare a crusade against the Ottoman Turks.
-Bianca Maria offered 300 knights, and Francesco was proposed as military leader of the expedition.
-The crusade never materialized, but Francesco and Bianca Maria's support of the papacy gained them bulls of indulgence for the Duomo and the Ospedale Maggiore of Milan.
+Visconti offered 300 knights, and Sforza was proposed as military leader of the expedition.
+The crusade never materialized, but Sforza and Visconti's support of the papacy gained them bulls of indulgence for the Duomo and the Ospedale Maggiore of Milan.

 In 1462 Francesco Sforza, who suffered from gout and dropsy, fell ill.
-During his absence from the government, Bianca Maria's political and administrative capabilities prevented the state from crumbling after some rebellions spurred by Venice.
+During his absence from the government, Visconti's political and administrative capabilities prevented the state from crumbling after some rebellions spurred by Venice.
 She acted effectively as co-regent of the Duchy.
-Bianca Maria also promoted a marriage between Jacopo Piccinino, the son of Niccolò, and Drusiana, Francesco's illegitimate daughter.
+Visconti also promoted a marriage between Jacopo Piccinino, the son of Niccolò, and Drusiana, Sforza's illegitimate daughter.